7.5 Periodization, Specificity, Variation, Overload, and GAS

 | Progressive overload | Gradual increase in stress | More load, reps, sets, complexity, speed, or frequency |

-Specificity is often called the SAID principle: the body adapts specifically to imposed demands.
-A runner improves running economy by running, not only by doing heavy bench presses.
-A tennis player needs rotation, deceleration, and multiplanar movement, not only sagittal-plane machine work.
-A client who wants better balance must practice balance demands under controlled conditions.
+Specificity is the SAID principle: the body adapts specifically to imposed demands.
+A runner improves running economy by running, not only by heavy bench pressing.
+A tennis player needs rotation, deceleration, and multiplanar work, not only sagittal-plane machine training.
+A client who wants better balance must practice balance under controlled conditions.
+NASM also describes mechanical, neuromuscular, and metabolic specificity.

-General Adaptation Syndrome gives the stress-response logic.
-In the alarm stage, a new demand creates initial fatigue, soreness, or performance disruption.
-In the resistance stage, the body adapts and performance improves.
-In the exhaustion stage, stress has exceeded recovery for too long, raising the risk of overtraining, poor performance, and injury.
+General Adaptation Syndrome (GAS), described by Hans Selye, gives the stress-response logic in three stages.
+In the alarm reaction stage, a new demand creates initial fatigue, soreness, or a temporary dip in performance.
+In the resistance development stage, the body adapts and performance improves.
+In the exhaustion stage, stress has exceeded recovery for too long, raising the risk of overtraining, declining performance, and injury.

 A basketball client practices lateral shuffle drills to improve defensive movement.
 Which principle is best represented?